emqx/cloud-docs/en_US/deployments/tls_ssl.md

 ## Certificate Requirements

 - The certificate must specify the encryption algorithm and key size.
-EMQX Dedicated supports the following algorithms:
+EMQX Cloud supports the following algorithms:

   - 1024 bit RSA (RSA_1024)
   - 2048 bit RSA (RSA_2048)

-- The certificate must be an SSL/TLS X.509 version 3 certificate.
-It must contain the public key, the fully qualified domain (FQDN) or IP address of the website, and information about the publisher.
-The certificate can be self-signed by your private key or the private key of the issuing CA. If the certificate is signed by a CA, the certificate chain must be included when importing the certificate.
+- Certificate (including certificate chain, if applicable): The EMQX Cloud supports uploading certificates in **x509** format. **Please merge your certificate (.crt or .pem) and any related certificate chain files into one file and upload it**.
+If your certificate is issued by a certificate authority, it is important to include the certificate chain to ensure that it is correctly recognized.
 - The certificate must be valid.
 The certificate cannot be imported within **60 days** before the beginning and end of the validity period.

 - The certificate, private key and certificate chain must use **PEM encoding**.